genesiscommunitysuccess/docs/docs/tutorials/building-an-application/introduction.md

 We are going to build the rest at speed.

-Overall, the server for application we shall bid looks like this:
+Overall, the server for application we shall build looks like this:

 ![](/img/colour-diagram.png)